Baltimore Bike Crash + Bicycle Accident Lawyer

-Hiring a lawyer after a bicycle accident in Baltimore should be one of the first things you do within the hours if not days after a crash. the insurance company for the driver is already investigating the accident and working on a plan to deny your claim.
+Hiring a lawyer after a bicycle accident in Baltimore should be one of the first things you do within the hours, if not days, after a crash.
+The insurance company for the driver is already investigating the accident and working on a plan to deny your claim.
 Insurance companies and their adjusters want to put some blame on the bicyclist so they can claim contributory negligence.

 If they can place even 1% of fault on the cyclists, then they will deny a claim and pay nothing to the injured biker.
 Hiring a lawyer will ensure you have someone on your side fighting for your rights and ensuring the claim is fully investigated.
-In addition, a bicycle injury lawyer in Baltimore will work to make sure your medical bills are reimbursed, you lost wages recovered and you are compensated for the pain and suffering you endure.
+In addition, a bicycle injury lawyer in Baltimore will work to make sure your medical bills are reimbursed, your lost wages recovered, and you are compensated for the pain and suffering you endure.

 Maryland Law on Bike Accidents

 State law on bicycle accidents is based on an at-fault system.
-An at-fault system means that the person who hit the bicyclist is liable for any harm or damages that resulted from the accident if the driver was at fault.
+An at-fault system means that the person who hit the bicyclist is liable for any harm or damages that resulted from the accident if the driver is at fault.
 Under Maryland state law, bicycles are considered to be vehicles.
 Therefore, bicyclists have the same rights and responsibilities that drivers of automobiles do.

-The same laws also apply to bicyclists as they do automobiles.
+The same laws also apply to bicyclists as they do to automobiles.
 Separately, there are also laws that are specific to bicyclists.
 These laws include:

 - Bicyclists must obey all traffic signals

-- A bicyclist that is riding slower than traffic must stay in the right hand lane and as close to the side of the road as possible.
+- A bicyclist that is riding slower than traffic must stay in the right-hand lane and as close to the side of the road as possible.

 - When there is not a bike lane, a bicyclist may use the shoulder of the roadway.